monicaleep/100DaysOfCode/readme.md

 - Day 6: Working through [React](react.md) section on freeCodeCamp - 50% done.
 Finding this a bit better to understand than the "official" React tutorial.
 - Day 7: Continuing through the React challenges ~70% though.
 Quite a lot to digest.
 - Day 8: Command line project (murder mystery).
 Did a few React challenges.
 41/47 done now.
-- Day 9: Attended DFS session with WWCode-SF + volunteered
+- Day 9: Attended DFS session with WWCode-SF + volunteered.
+Revisited flexbox froggy + CSS grid garden.
+- Day 10: Pretty quiet today - work was busy.
+Submitted my homework (CSS/HTML clone), revised to use flex-columns to put the content on the page and center it
-- Day 10:
+- Day 11: Learned about CSS frameworks other than bootstrap.
+- Day 12: Work on markdown previewer in React, mostly finished.